KITS: Modern rock

-1985–1997

-Modern rock station KQAK "The Quake" changed formats in 1985, leaving San Francisco without a station specializing in the genre.
-Fans were eager for another station to pick up the format.
-During this time, KITS personality Steve Masters began experimenting with modern rock on his evening show and the reaction was quite positive.
+1986–1997

 Over time, KITS dropped the "Hot Hits" approach.
-It remained a mainstream CHR station but began a gradual musical shift, incorporating modern rock songs into the Top 40 playlist.
+It remained a mainstream CHR station and began a gradual musical shift, incorporating more modern rock songs into the Top 40 playlist.
 By October 1986, KITS had completely dropped the pop and rhythmic artists from the playlist and became a pure modern rock station.
 The station's new moniker became "Live 105" under program director Richard Sands and music director Steve Masters.

-The music ranged from mainstream alternative rock, imports, dance music, and even classic songs from pioneering artists such as Lou Reed, David Bowie and T-Rex.
-Live 105 became a national influence on the format and the sole source of radio exposure for such artists in the San Francisco Bay Area.
+The music that KITS played ranged from mainstream alternative rock, imports, dance music, and even classic songs from pioneering artists such as Lou Reed, David Bowie and T.Rex.
+"Live 105" became a national influence on the format and the sole source of radio exposure for such artists in the San Francisco Bay Area.

-The DJ lineup remained relatively stable from 1986 through 1997, and included Masters, Big Rick Stuart, Mark Hamilton, Roland West, with Alex Bennett & Lori Thompson doing a comedy talk show in the morning.
+The DJ lineup remained relatively stable from 1986 through 1997, and included Masters, Big Rick Stuart, Alex Bennett and Lori Thompson doing a comedy/talk show in the morning.
 Bennett was let go from the station in 1989 and replaced by Perry Stone, as Live 105 attempted a "more music" approach in the morning.
 However, the morning ratings dropped, and Bennett, who briefly went to WIOD in Miami, was brought back.

 Hamilton left in 1994 to accept the program director job at modern rock station KNRK in Portland, Oregon, and Steve Masters departed soon after to take a promotion job at MCA's new alternative label, WAY COOL.
 Roland West then moved from night to middays and took over the music director position, eventually becoming the Assistant Program director.
-Aaron Axelsen, then assistant music director, become the music director and host of specialty programs "Sound Check" and "Subsonic."
+Aaron Axelsen, then assistant music director, become the music director and host of specialty programs Soundcheck (which highlighted songs from new acts) and Subsonic (which highlighted electronic music).
 The station also ran Hibernia Beach LIVE, a gay-themed radio call-in show, from 1989 to 1999.

-The modern rock format changed nationwide by the 1990s, moving away from the dance-leaning, synthesizer European sound to a harder, guitar-driven direction with artists, such as Nirvana and Soundgarden.
-After numerous years of success, ratings for Live 105 began to dip during the late 1990s, as Infinity Broadcasting's KOME in nearby San Jose switched to a harder modern rock format, coupled with carrying the syndicated Howard Stern Show in the mornings.
-KOME had great success in the ratings and managed to even beat Live 105, which was still playing some euro-based music.
+The modern rock format changed nationwide by the 1990s, moving away from the dance-leaning, synthesizer-based European sound to a harder, guitar-driven direction with artists such as Nirvana, Pearl Jam and Soundgarden.
+After numerous years of success, ratings for KITS began to dip during the late 1990s, as Infinity Broadcasting's KOME in nearby San Jose switched to a harder modern rock format, coupled with carrying the syndicated Howard Stern Show in the mornings.
+KOME had great success in the ratings and managed to even beat KITS, which was still playing some euro-based music.